amernz/iRestore/README.md

 	-p,		--pwn Pwn      the device and remove signature checks.
 	-s,		--ramdisk      Just boot ssh ramdisk.
 THIS WILL NOT DOWNGRADE THE DEVICE!!
   ```

+# Why?
+Inferius was not working for me so i made my own :)